• Skip to main content

 Can I Use Dried Herbs?

 Not recommended, but acceptable.
-Add 1 tsp each dried basil and parsley with the garlic.
+Add 1 teaspoon each dried basil and parsley with the garlic.
 A better option would be to omit the fresh herbs altogether, or substitute just one or the other.
 The vegetables are rich, and a fresh herb helps cut through and complement the richness.

 A serving bowl of sauteed zucchini and corn garnished with shaved parmesan and fresh basil.